Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Agavaceae >>> Yucca baccata

 Yucca baccata

 This photo was taken by Stan Shebs in Red Rock Canyon near Las Vegas, Nevada in May 2004.
-This image is hosted at Wikipedia
+A full resolution image is hosted at Wikipedia

 SUCCULENT : A robust yucca with stiff, bayonete-like leaves.
 The leafy part may be two meters tall and the flowering stalk may extend up another meter.
 Usually with multiple stems from a common root crown.